Apropheci/Haskell-Track/Chapter 1 - Haskell Basics/1.2-Truth Values/TruthValues.md

 False || False == False
 ```
 ----
-`not` performs the negation of a boolean value; that is, it converts True to False and vice-versa.
+`not` performs the negation of a boolean value.
+It converts True to False and vice-versa.
 ```Haskell
 not ( 5 * 2 == 10)
 false